Skip to main content

 If you claim a tax deduction for after-tax contributions, they will no longer count towards the non-concessional contributions cap – the concessional contributions cap will apply.

 All your before-tax contributions count towards this cap.
 This includes compulsory contributions made by your employer, salary sacrifice contributions, and after-tax contributions for which a tax deduction is claimed.
-This cap is $27,500 for 2022-23, though if your total super balance is under $500,000, you may be able to “bring forward” unused cap amounts from previous years.
+This cap is $27,500 for 2023-24, though if your total super balance is under $500,000 as at 30 June 2023, you may be able to “carry forward” unused cap amounts from previous years.
 You can find out more at ato.gov.au.

 For more information click here